Joker (character): Literary analysis

 The Joker's controlling and abusive relationship with Harley Quinn has been analyzed as a means of the Joker reinforcing his own belief in his power in a world where he may be killed or neutralized by another villain or Batman.
 Joker mirrors his identity through Harley in her appearance, and even though he may ignore or act indifferent towards her, he continues to try to subject her to his control.
 When Harley successfully defeats Batman in Mad Love (1994), the Joker, emasculated by his own failure, severely injures her out of fear of what the other villains will think of him; however, while Harley recovers, the Joker sends her flowers, which she accepts, reasserting his control over her.

 Harley's co-creator, Paul Dini, describes their relationship as Harley being someone who makes the Joker feel better about himself, and who can do the work that he does not want to do himself.
 In the 1999 one-shot comic Batman: Harley Quinn, the Joker decides to kill Harley, after admitting that he does care for her, that their relationship is romantic, and that these feelings prevent him from fulfilling his purpose.
 Removing the traditional male-female relationship, such as in the Batman: Thrillkiller storyline where the Joker (Bianca Steeplechase) is a female and involved in a lesbian relationship with Harley, their relationship lacks any aspects of violence or subjugation.

 A recent analysis by Preston and Rath-Paillé (2023) explores the evolution of representations of the Joker in cinema, highlighting how they contribute to reinforcing sanist stereotypes about mental illness.
 Through a multidisciplinary approach that integrates mad studies, disability studies, and discourse analysis, the study shows how the character is often used as a "narrative prosthesis" to justify acts of violence, linking insanity to abject bodily traits, predatory behavior, and past trauma, such as childhood abuse or violent events.
 The films tend to present mental illness as a contagious threat that undermines the social order, justifying the Joker's isolation or death.
-However, the authors acknowledge that recent representations, notably Phillips' Joker (2019 film), show an evolution toward a "schizorevolutionary" character who critiques the systemic dysfunctions of neoliberal capitalism while remaining rooted in problematic narratives that perpetuate stigma.
+However, the authors acknowledge that recent representations, notably Todd Phillips' 2019 film Joker, show an evolution toward a "schizorevolutionary" character who critiques the systemic dysfunctions of neoliberal capitalism while remaining rooted in problematic narratives that perpetuate stigma.